by Sol Ta Triane and Sifu Clarity Pei-Ling Triane

 Nicodemus, a Pharisee, thinks he’s only a physical being.
 He doesn’t see himself as spiritual, nor does he see a baby as very magical.
 When Jesus said to be reborn, he knew full well Nicodemus would be confused.
 Is Jesus talking about reincarnating as a baby?
 No, he is alluding to the mind of a baby, which is not set.
 The baby’s heart and mind are wide open.
 Jesus is encouraging Nicodemus to achieve a baby mind.

-Jesus is not saying to become literally like a small child and crawl around going, “Goo-goo.”
+Jesus is not suggesting to become literally like a small child and crawl around gurgling, “Goo-goo.”
 Acting like a child might be beneficial to some degree, but Jesus is not implying to lose all of your intelligence.
 There is a level of absolute, natural purity to which Jesus is alluding when he says to become like a child.
 It’s a critical statement.
 Unfortunately, the meaning of it is mostly overlooked by the Christian church.
 It doesn’t mean that you become naively childlike, and then your subconscious mind takes over and makes you do a lot of foolish, childish things.
-In fact, Paul implied to put away your childish things.
+In fact, Paul said to put away your childish things.

 When Jesus says to become like a small child, he means to let go of conceptual ideas of reality.
 He is referring to a little baby, not a troublemaker five-year-old.
 A baby has no preconceptions about anything.
 Jesus is talking about becoming that wild baby in your mind.